English as an Additional Language (EAL)

 EAL in the Primary School

 Students at all levels of English language proficiency enter the Primary School from Grade 1 to 5.
 Those at beginner levels are withdrawn in small groups three or four times a week for instruction in both the language and content of the curriculum.
-Very early-stage learners may also receive some 1:1 instruction, to enable them to build the vocabulary needed for daily life at school.
+Very early-stage learners may also receive some 1:1 instruction, to help them build the vocabulary needed for daily life at school.

 EAL in the Secondary School